-Learn about the early-stage fintech startup Arrived Homes.
-Explore potential ways to own Arrived Homes stock before the IPO, including a near-term opportunistic equity crowdfunding offering at WeFunder (as of May 23rd, 2023).
+Learn about the early-stage fintech startup Arrived Homes*.
+Explore potential ways to own Arrived Homes stock before the IPO, including equity crowdfunding offering at WeFunder.

 Arrived Homes is a Seattle, Washington-based fintech crowdfunding platform that empowers individual investors to invest in rental homes and vacation rentals.